jestersimpps/hyperliquid-strat-explorer/README.md

 2. Select a candle interval (e.g., 5m, 15m, 1h)
 3. Set maximum number of candles to display (default: 200)

+For the cron script (`npm run cron`), you will be prompted to:
+1. Select a candle interval (e.g., 5m, 15m, 1h)
+2. Enter number of top symbols to monitor (default: 30)

 ### Controls

 - `q`, `Esc`, or `Ctrl+C` to exit